YOUR STORY BEGINS WITH A MILESTONE

 - Sleep in a private room

-- Expenses incurred by abandoning the planned itinerary
+- Expenses incurred due to abandoning the planned itinerary

 - Carrying personal equipment